Spectral gap and stability for groups and non-local games: Preliminaries

 This theorem follows by the same proof as in \cite{MR3867328}.
-We provide a detailed proof for completeness.
+We provide a detailed proof for completeness, with slightly better constants.
 We first prove an intermediary statement, with better constants but the isometry $w$ replaced by a contraction.